 He decided on the Cosmos Sublimation Inks for Epson.
 They have bottles that are compatible with the Epson Eco-Tanks.
 Plus, their “recipe” for their sublimation dyes closely matches the Epson color profile.

 A less expensive option, Printer Jack’s Sublimation Inks can also be purchased with the Eco-Tank compatible containers.
-They also have really good Amazon reviews, however, I haven’t tried them but want to give you guys a second less expensive option.
+They also have really good Amazon reviews.
+Full disclosure- I haven’t tried these but want to give you guys a second less expensive option.

 What Can I Use for a Heat Press?

 You can use a regular heat press with attachments (for things like different-sized mugs, hats, t-shirts, etc.).
 Or you can use the Cricut Easy Press or Cricut Mug Press.
 These Cricut products are SUPER easy to use but are limited to either flat surfaces or specific mug blanks.

 Note: All heat presses have recommendations and warning so be sure to research those specifics for the heat press you have or want to purchase.

 This depends a lot on what you want to sublimate, how much room you have, whether you trust the brand, as well as cost.
 I would look at the safety, the user reviews, your cost, etc. Some heat presses are really large too, and so it makes sense to know where you plan to store it and if you have room.

 I already had the Cricut Easy Presses for other projects so I’m happy to know I can use them for Sublimation as well.
 The Cricut Mug Press was a little harder to justify as its cost is similar to a 5-in-1 heat press that does more.
 BUT, I really trust the customer service, and I trust that Cricut machines are designed to be simple and safe for the home user.

 If you have any of these, you can use the Cricut Heat Guide.
 It has a ton of information, as well as some tips for getting a good transfer.